ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql_tune/tuning.md

 innodb_sync_spin_loops=120    # Default is 30
 ```

 We suggest that readers try experimenting with the `innodb_sync_spin_loops` parameter.
-This sets the number of times a thread checks for an InnoDB mutex to be free before yielding execution to another thread.
-When we profiled MySQL with Linux Perf, we found that MySQL spends a lot of time waiting for locks to be freed.
+This sets the number of times a thread checks for an `InnoDB` mutex to be free before yielding execution to another thread.
+When we profiled `MySQL` with Linux `Perf`, we found that `MySQL` spends a lot of time waiting for locks to be freed.
 Thus, we figured that experimenting with tuning parameters around locks might help.
 In our experimentation, we found that increasing the number of times a lock is checked before the thread yields reduces context switching.
 This reduction in context switching gave us an increase in performance.
 We settled on 120 by doing a binary search with `innodb_sync_spin_loops`.
 That is, we tested this parameter set to 30, 60, 120, and 240.
 We found 120 yielded the highest query throughput and lowest query latency.
 We could have further tested with 180 (taking the binary search further), but we decided to stop at 120.